pikulet/intellex/README.txt

 At searching time, we retrieve term frequencies of phrases using positional merge, and lookup on the document lengths for the biword and triword vectors.
 For the queries, we count the document frequencies of phrases by compiling the results of the positional merge (combining posting list of "fertility" and "treatment").
-The idf is then calculate using this data.
+The idf is then calculated using this data.

 We found this method to be the best tradeoff between space and time.
 The operations which are inefficient and take up little space (document length for biword and triword vectors) are done at indexing time and stored.
 The operations which can be done quickly, and take up too much space when stored (term frequencies and document frequencies) are done at searching time.

+# Summary of index content

 # Searching Algorithm

-### need to finalise and explain overall approach.

-Query expansion is done to the original query string to produce multiple versions of the same query (see section on query expansion).
+At the top level of searching, query expansion is first done to the original query string to produce multiple versions of the same query (see section on query expansion).
 Every query can one of the following four types:

 1. +phrase, + boolean: e.g. "fertility treatment" AND damages
 2. +phrase, -boolean: e.g. "fertility treatment" damages